davidcolton/university_outreach_workshop/docs/pre-work/readme.md

 If you are having difficulties getting your environment setup, or the workshop examples are not running successfully you can always run the [Get Started with CoLab](https://github.com/generative-computing/mellea?tab=readme-ov-file#get-started-with-colab) examples from the Mellea repository.
 Some of the content and examples may be different but you can still see the concepts shown here at work.

-!!! note "Notebook execution speed tip" The default execution runtime in Colab uses a CPU.
+!!! note "Notebook execution speed tip"
+    The default execution runtime in Colab uses a CPU.
 Consider using a different Colab runtime to increase execution speed, especially in situations where you may have other constraints such as a slow network connection.
-From the navigation bar, select `Runtime->Change runtime type`, then select either GPU- or TPU-based hardware acceleration.
+From the navigation bar, select `Runtime -> Change runtime type`, then select either GPU- or TPU-based hardware acceleration.

 ### Colab Prerequisites